forcedotcom/dependencies-cli/README.md

 sfdx dependency:components:report -u [alias|username] --json  | tee graph.json
 ```

-- start the http server
+- open the browser with [https://localhost:8080](https://localhost:8080/) and select the produced JSON file to render

 ```
-http-server -a localhost -p 8000 &
+open -a "Google Chrome" https://localhost:8080
 ```

-- open the browser with [http://localhost:8000/index.html](http://localhost:8000/index.html) and select the produced JSON file to render
+- to kill the local Node.js server use

 ```
-open -a "Google Chrome" http://localhost:8000
+npm stop
 ```

 Here an example of an interactive force directed D3 graph rendered with the above process.